andris9/hoodiecrow/README.md

 The sample application defines IMAP directory structure, enables ID and IDLE extensions and starts the server.
 When the server is running, the application creates a client that connects to it.
 The client lists available mailboxes, selects INBOX and fetches some message data from it.

-If you have the sample application running, you can try connecting to it with a Desktp IMAP client like Thunderbird (use host: localhost, port: 1234).
+If you have the sample application running, you can try connecting to it with a Desktp IMAP client like Thunderbird (use host: `"localhost"`, port: `1234`, username: `"testuser"`, password: `"testpass"`).
 IMAP client should be able to list all existing messages, mark messages as read/unread, add-remove flags etc.

 ## Example